The only thing I remember from law school is my negotiations professor saying this in class randomly:

 We know that we must enjoy the process (not merely fixate on the goal of passing the bar) for sustainable momentum.

 Just as what’s enjoyable is personal, bar prep is also personal.
+Your study plan and schedule are personal.

 After all, you’re the “dean of your own studies.”
 You’re ultimately responsible for learning the material as well as the skills to apply the material.